-What if the terror we feel when we see a creepy clown in pop culture (or out on the street) doesn’t come from our imaginations?
+What if the terror we feel when we see a creepy clown doesn’t come from our imaginations?
 What if it comes from the knowledge that clowns have committed actual murders in real life?

-The upshot of this was that it influenced those who crafted the pop culture in the years since these crimes happened (and I’m not just counting those films actually about Gacy), which might just explain why pop culture has more creepy clowns now than ever…
+The upshot of this was that it influenced those who crafted the pop culture in the years since, (and I’m not just counting those films actually about Gacy), which might explain why pop culture has more creepy clowns now than ever…

 If all else fails, blame Stephen King

-When all is said and done, it’s entirely possible that I could be over-thinking all of this; in the end, the reason why creepy clowns spook us could be down to the simple fact that pop culture has been traumatising us with them for years.
+When all is said and done, it’s possible that I’m over-thinking all of this.
+That, in the end, the reason why creepy clowns spook us could be down to the simple fact that pop culture has been traumatising us with them for years.

 So why do clowns creep us out?

-After all this speculation, am I prepared to lay the blame for our fear of fictional and flesh-and-blood clowns at the feet of any of the above factors?
+After all this speculation, am I prepared to assign blame for our collective fear of clowns to only one of the above factors?
+Not really, no.

-Whatever the reason, all that matters is that they DO freak us out, so if it’s all the same to you, I won’t be venturing outside again until the current creepy clown craze is over and done with!
+Whatever the reason, all that matters is that clowns do freak us out.
+So, if it’s all the same to you, I won’t be venturing outside again until the current creepy clown craze is over and done with!

 Agree?
 Disagree?
 Let me know in the comments below, or on Twitter or Facebook!